Arizona Order of Protection Attorneys

 Obtaining an Order of Protection in Arizona

 To obtain an Order of Protection in Arizona, you need to complete paperwork at the actual court where you are seeking the Order of Protection.
-We advise our clients to either have us present when you appear before the court on your Order of Protection case or have us meet with you to ensure the allegations you are making support the issuance of an Order of Protection.
+The Order of Protection attorneys at our law office advise our clients to either have us present when you appear before the court on your Order of Protection case or have us meet with you to ensure the allegations you are making support the issuance of an Order of Protection.

 Fighting, Dismissing or Modifying an Order of Protection

-It is imperative, therefore, that you have an attorney who has the experience to present all the evidence necessary to fight your order of protection to convince a judge the Order of Protection should be dismissed or modified.
-Our Arizona family law attorneys have the experience to assess your case and determine the best way of dismissing or modifying an Order of Protection.
+If you or a family member needs an Order of Protection or needs to contest an Order of Protection that has been served upon them, it is important you have an attorney with the experience to present all the evidence necessary to win your case.
+Our Arizona family law attorneys have the experience to assess your case and determine the best way of protecting, dismissing or modifying an Order of Protection.

 As Seen on CBS News, ABC News, NBC News, and Fox News